-Photon-neutrino scattering and the B-mode spectrum of CMB photons

-On the basis of the quantum Boltzmann equation governing the time-evolution of the density matrix of polarized CMB photons in the primordial scalar perturbations of metric, we calculate the B-mode spectrum of polarized CMB photons contributed from the scattering of CMB photons and CNB neutrinos (Cosmic Neutrino Background).
-We show that such contribution to the B-mode spectrum is negligible for small $\ell$ , however is significantly large for $50 < \ell < 200$ by plotting our results together with the BICEP2 data.
+Photon-neutrino scattering and the B-mode spectrum of CMB photons turbations of metric, we calculate the B-mode spectrum of polarized CMB photons contributed from the scattering of CMB photons and CNB neutrinos (Cosmic Neutrino Background).
+We show that such contribution to the B-mode spectrum is negligible for small l , however is significantly large for $50 < \ell < 200$ by plotting our results together with the BICEP2 data.
 Our study and results imply that in order to theoretically better understand the origin of the observed B-mode spectrum of polarized CMB photons (r-parameter), it should be necessary to study the relevant and dominate processes in both tensor and scalar perturbations.
 For the details of this part, see the Rapid communication section of Physics Review D 90, 091301(R) (2014), J. Khodagholizadeh, R. Mohammadi and S.-S. Xue.